 Warm a small can of baked beans, spaghetti or creamed corn.
 Serve with a dinner roll or toast.

-Take a thermos full of hot home-made vegetable and grain soup (pumpkin, minestrone, barley broth and chinese vegetable).
-Serve with a crusty breadroll.
+Take a thermos full of hot home-made vegetable and grain soup (pumpkin, minestrone, barley broth and green vegetable).
+Serve with a crusty breadroll or flatbread.

-Stock up your workplace freezer with single serves of homemade leftovers and bags of frozen vegetables ready to zap in the microwave.
+Stock up your workplace freezer with single serves of homemade leftovers (curries, casseroles, stews) and bags of frozen vegetables ready to zap in the microwave.

-Toast some bread, crumpets or english muffins.
-Top with cheese or leftover vegetables.
+Toast bread, crumpets or english muffins.
+Top with cheese and leftover vegetables.

 Microwave a cob of corn.
 Sprinkle with chopped fresh herbs and a dollop of natural yoghurt (take the herb-yoghurt combo in a small tub).

-Microwave a jacket potato and fill with lentils, baked beans, or morocco inspired chickpeas.
+Microwave a jacket potato and fill with lentils, baked beans, or Moroccan inspired chickpeas.
 Top with lettuce and tomato.
 Add a your favourite sauce.

-Wrap a burrito or lebanese bread round a piping hot mexican bean mix.
+Wrap a burrito, flat bread or lebanese bread round a piping hot Mexican bean mix.
 Stuff with extra lettuce and tomato.
 Garnish with low fat plain yoghurt (instead of sour cream) if desired.

 Use the toaster press to make hot quesadillas - basically a flat bread, tortilla or savoury pancake wrapped into a parcel around your favourite fillings of tomato, avocado, cheese, lean deli-meat filled and then toasted flat between inside the toaster press.